-- Prepare to install your new Dell PowerVault 124T LTO3-060 autoloader (see "Installation Preparation").
-Identify the proper SCSI bus types (see "SCSI Bus Requirements").
-Identify the accessories that come with the autoloader (see "Accessories").
+- 1. Prepare to install your new Dell PowerVault 124T DLT VS160 autoloader (see "Installation Preparation"). - 2.
+Identify the proper SCSI bus types (see "SCSI Bus Requirements"). - 3.
+Identify the accessories that come with the autoloader (see "Accessories"). - 4.
 Install the autoloader in a computer rack near the host server.
-If installing a rack mount unit, refer to your rack Installation Guide.

-- Shut down or turn off the server and all devices attached to the server (see "Connecting the SCSI and Power Cables").
-Attach the SCSI cable to the autoloader and server's SCSI host adapter (see "Connecting the SCSI and Power Cables").
+If installing a rack mount unit, refer to your rack Installation Guide. - 5.
+Shut down or turn off the server and all devices attached to the server (see "Connecting the SCSI and Power Cables"). - 6.
+Attach the SCSI cable to the autoloader and server's SCSI host adapter (see "Connecting the SCSI and Power Cables"). - 7.
 Attach the power cable to the autoloader and plug in the power cable to the nearest power outlet (see "Connecting the SCSI and Power Cables").
-Set the SCSI ID for the autoloader (see "Setting the SCSI ID"). - Set up the host and verify the connection (see "Preparing the Host and Verifying the Connection")
+Power the autoloader on to ensure it passes the Power-on Self-Test (POST). - 8.
+Set the SCSI ID for the autoloader (see "Setting the SCSI ID"). - 9.
+Set up the host and verify the connection (see "Preparing the Host and Verifying the Connection").